Artist & Educator

 James H. North | Fanfare Magazine

 Ida Bieler has set a standard in the course of her unusual career as a musician of extraordinary scope.
-Winning major competitions on three continents, she has enjoyed an exceptional international solo and chamber music career, performing with top international orchestras, as a recitalist and as a chamber musician in major music capitals and festivals throughout the world.
+An alumna of the Juilliard School and the Cologne University of Music, Germany, Ida Bieler has enjoyed an exceptional international solo and chamber music career.